-- 1. Improves the energy efficiency of the building, and - Complies with the overall average thermal transmittance values of the elements of the exterior building envelope in Table 5-1 of Chapter 5, or the nominal R-values and glazing requirements of the reference case in Tables 6-1 to 6-6.
+1. Improves the energy efficiency of the building, and

+Complies with the overall average thermal transmittance values of the elements of the exterior building envelope in Table 5-1 of Chapter 5, or the nominal R-values and glazing requirements of the reference case in Tables 6-1 to 6-6 of Chapter 6.

-- 1. Untested storm windows may be installed over existing glazing for an assumed U-value of 0.90, however, where glass and sash are being replaced in Group R Occupancy, glazing with a maximum area weighted average U-value of 0.40 shall be installed where there is an electric resistance space heating system and glazing with a maximum U-value of 0.65 (Climate Zone I) and 0.60 (Climate Zone II) shall be installed where there is any other space heating system. - 2.
-Where the structural elements of the altered portions of roof/ceiling, wall or floor are not being replaced, these elements shall be deemed to comply with this Code if all existing framing cavities which are exposed during construction are filled to the full depth with batt insulation or insulation having an equivalent nominal R-value while, for roof/ceilings, maintaining the required space for ventilation.
+EXCEPTIONS: 1.
+Untested storm windows may be installed over existing glazing for an assumed U-factor of 0.90, however, where glass and sash are being replaced in Group R Occupancy, glazing shall comply with the appropriate reference case in Tables 6-1 through 6-6.

+2. Where the structural elements of the altered portions of roof/ceiling, wall or floor are not being replaced, these elements shall be deemed to comply with this Code if all existing framing cavities which are exposed during construction are filled to the full depth with batt insulation or insulation having an equivalent nominal R-value while, for roof/ceilings, maintaining the required space for ventilation.
 Existing walls and floors without framing cavities need not be insulated.
 Existing roofs shall be insulated to the requirements of this Code if:

 - a.
 The roof is uninsulated or insulation is removed to the level of the sheathing, or - b.
-All insulation in the roof/ceiling was previously installed exterior to the sheathing or non-existent.
+All insulation in the roof/ceiling was previously installed exterior to the sheathing or nonexistent.